ljuben997/sputnik/README.md

 }
 ```

-Depending on the `expressibleBy` the scalar will inherit from the `ExpressibleByStringLiteral`, `ExpressibleByIntegerLiteral`, `ExpressibleByDoubleLiteral` or `ExpressibleByBooleanLiteral` so that the scalar can be written like `let dateScalar: DateScalar = "2025-12-21"`Sputnik then uses the provided transformer to initialize the value from the literal.
-By default sputnik has it's own tranformer: `DefaultScalarTransformer` which just tries to cast the value to the object.
+Depending on the `expressibleBy` values the scalar will inherit from the `ExpressibleByStringLiteral`, `ExpressibleByIntegerLiteral`, `ExpressibleByDoubleLiteral` or `ExpressibleByBooleanLiteral` so that the scalar can be written like this example `let dateScalar: DateScalar = "2025-12-21"`.
+Sputnik then uses the provided transformer to initialize the value from the literal.
+By default sputnik has it's own tranformer: `DefaultScalarTransformer` which just tries to cast the value literal to the object.
 This is a very basic logic and it's reccomended to write a custom transofrmer that will have it's own transforming algorithm, like so:
 ```swift
 class DateScalarTransformer: ScalarTransformer {
     typealias T = Date